 Next to a collar and a leash, a dog ID tag is one of the first purchases you’ll want to make when you adopt a new puppy.
-Even if your new furball is microchipped, you’ll still want to attach a personalized dog tag to their collar.
+Even if your new companion is microchipped, you’ll still want to attach a personalized dog tag to their collar.
 Why?
-Should your pup pull a disappearing act, a dog ID tag gives that good Samaritan who finds them a quick and easy way to find you without a trip to the vet or animal shelter.
+Should your pup pull a disappearing act, a dog ID tag gives the person who finds them a quick and easy way to find you without a trip to the vet or animal shelter.
 Today’s dog ID tags range in shape and size, color and print, and even material.

 Here, the best dog ID tags available for your pup.

 Best Overall: GoTags Stainless Steel Pet ID Tag

 These dog ID tags are made of polished stainless steel with a mirror-like finish that also offers the advantage of being stronger than aluminum.
 The dog ID tags, made in the USA, come in nine different shapes (including classic rectangles and circles and cute bones and flowers) and two different sizes.

 Whichever you choose, the tag has room for up to four lines of text on each side for a total of eight lines.
 In addition to your pup’s name and your cell number, consider adding any medical conditions or allergies.
 The engraving is a little light, so it's not a lifelong investment.
 But, the affordable price makes that an okay payoff.